 With combined telecom, IT and healthcare expertise, our experts know the program and process inside out, and can help with the onerous application process.
 Applying and following through on behalf of healthcare providers, CHC Consulting can save hospitals and clinics up to 95 percent on telecom costs.

 “It’s not a set dollar amount that you get or don’t get by applying.
-Having an expert negotiate on your behalf maximizes the funding you receive and the savings you realize,” says Whittney Walker, CHC’s funding program director.
+Having an expert negotiate on your behalf maximizes the funding you receive and the savings you realize,” says Whittney Walker, CHC’s Vice President of Telecom Services.

 “You can apply for the funding without making a single change and simply pay less for what you already have in place, but many hospitals take advantage of this opportunity to secure better pricing and reimbursements for telecommunications upgrades and improvements,” she adds.